vegaprotocol/documentation/docs/api/grpc/overview.md

 ## Relationship to REST API

 The buf-ecosystem contains plugins that also allow automatic generation of REST API from the protobuf-definitions.
-The result is that the Vega's gRPC and REST API matches exactly in both structure and functionality.
+The result is that Vega's gRPC and REST API match exactly in both structure and functionality.

-As REST is a more familiar way interact with a product than gRPC, experiencing Vega first through the REST API and using the REST documentation may help ease an initial integration, without any loss of functionality.
+As REST is a more familiar way to interact with a product than gRPC, experiencing Vega first through the REST API and using the REST documentation may help ease an initial integration, without any loss of functionality.
 Migrating later to using gRPC is then trivial since the mapping between REST and gRPC is 1-to-1.

-## Rate limits
+## Rate limiting

-TODO: I copied this directly from the REST API overview and it applies *almost* exactly.
-But maybe we want to combine it somewhere else?
-I'm unsure how much this applies to GraphQL so I'm unsure if we can just throw it in the top level "overview" instead.

 To prevent abuse of the APIs provided by data nodes, there are limitations to the rate of API requests that can be enabled by data node operators.
 Rate limiting is applied on a per-remote-IP-address basis.

+Read about the rate limits on the [API overview page](../../api/using-the-apis.md#rate-limiting).

-Each IP address that connects to data node is assigned a bucket of tokens.
+Each IP address that connects to a data node is assigned a bucket of tokens.
 That bucket has a maximum capacity, and begins full of tokens.
 Each API request costs one token, which is removed from the bucket when the call is made.
 The data node adds a number of tokens every second (the rate of the limiter) to the bucket up to its maximum capacity.

 On average over time, this enforces the average rate of API requests to not exceed rate requests/second.
 It also allows temporary periods of more intensive use; the maximum rate being to use the entire capacity of the bucket within one second.